JiHong88/suneditor/README.md

                   ]

 // Image---------------------------------------------------------------------------------------------------------
-imageResizing   : Can resize the image.                               default: true {Boolean}
+imageResizing   : Can resize the image.                               default: true {boolean}
-imageHeightShow : Choose whether the image height input is visible.   default: true {Boolean}
+imageHeightShow : Choose whether the image height input is visible.   default: true {boolean}
-imageWidth      : The default width size of the image frame.          default: 'auto' {String}
+imageWidth      : The default width size of the image frame.          default: 'auto' {string}
-imageHeight     : The default height size of the image frame.         default: 'auto' {String}
+imageHeight     : The default height size of the image frame.         default: 'auto' {string}
-imageSizeOnlyPercentage : If true, image size can only be scaled by percentage.   default: false {Boolean}
+imageSizeOnlyPercentage : If true, image size can only be scaled by percentage.   default: false {boolean}
 imageRotation   : Choose whether to image rotation buttons display.
                   When "imageSizeOnlyPercentage" is "true" or  or "imageHeightShow" is "false" the default value is false.
-                  If you want the button to be visible, put it a true.     default: true {Boolean}
+                  If you want the button to be visible, put it a true.     default: true {boolean}
-imageFileInput  : Choose whether to create a file input tag in the image upload window.  default: true {Boolean}
+imageFileInput  : Choose whether to create a file input tag in the image upload window.  default: true {boolean}
 imageUrlInput   : Choose whether to create a image url input tag in the image upload window.
-                  If the value of imageFileInput is false, it will be unconditionally.   default: true {Boolean}
+                  If the value of imageFileInput is false, it will be unconditionally.   default: true {boolean}
 imageUploadHeader : Http Header when uploading images.              default: null {Object}
-imageUploadUrl  : The image upload to server mapping address.       default: null {String}
+imageUploadUrl  : The image upload to server mapping address.       default: null {string}
                   (When not used the "imageUploadUrl" option, image is enters base64 data) ex) "/editor/uploadImage"
                   request format: {